Technikradio/Node-Api/README.md

 How to use it: KEY=TEXT<endline> If you write an $<file> to TEXT the software will load the text from <file>, If you write an $$<url> to TEXT the software will load the text from the URL <url>.
 It will be ignored if you write lower or upper case at the keys.
 If you write an ~\ before an path to something it will be replaced with the path to the pluginfolder.
 You can make commands with #.
+Note: the plugin.cfg file must be the only *.cfg file of the plugin!

 The software will accept the following keys:
 Icon: an 16x16 image which will be visible at the pluginmanager